Revised Common Rule

 - Children – Exemptions (d)(1) and (d)(4-8) may involve children.
 Exempt (d)(2) (research on educational tests, surveys, interviews or observations) may include children, but:

-- Exempt (2)(i) and (ii) only apply to educational tests or observation of public behavior when the investigator(s) do not participate in the activities being observed; and
+- Exempt (2)(i) and (ii) studies are permitted but ONLY if the studies involve educational tests or observation of public behavior when the investigator(s) do not participate in the activities being observed; and

 - Exempt (2)(iii) is not applicable to research with children.
 This exemption is where the investigator can readily ascertain the identity of the child.